Save it for later!

 Creating Temporary Solutions In The Mudroom

-As I said, the room has an L-shape, being one leg the mudroom and the other the entrance from the garage and laundry area.
+As I mentioned, the room has an L-shape, with one leg serving as the mudroom and the other as the entrance from the garage and laundry area.

-In the mudroom space, there were large kitchen cabinets that were taking the entire area, leaving a narrow passage to the side door.
+In the mudroom space, large kitchen cabinets occupied the entire area, leaving a narrow passage to the side door.

 white hallway with white cabinetry